hantsy/micronaut-sandbox/docs/gs-rest.md

 The second test mothed is verifying the whole flow of creating a post, add comments, fetching comments, and deleting the post.

-In an API integration tests, the tests works through `HttpClient` to interact with the backend with defined APIs.
-Ideally you can test the APIs with any HttpClient, such as Java 11 HttpClient, OKHttp, etc.  There is an example written with `RestAssured` and Java 11 new `HttpClient`,  check [the source codes](https://github.com/hantsy/micronaut-sandbox/tree/master/post-service) and explore them yourself.
+In an API integration tests, test itself works as a Http client(through a HTTP Client library) to interact with the backend with defined APIs.
+Ideally you can use any HttpClient to test APIs, such as Java 11 HttpClient, OKHttp, etc. There are some examples in the example repository using `RestAssured` and Java 11 new `HttpClient`, check [the source codes](https://github.com/hantsy/micronaut-sandbox/tree/master/post-service) and explore them yourself.

 The example codes are hosted on my GitHub, check [hantsy/micronaut-sandbox#post-service](https://github.com/hantsy/micronaut-sandbox/tree/master/post-service).